shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/pubs.md

 ## Conferences
 <hr style="margin-top: -1em; margin-bottom: 1em;">

-[18] A. Rajagopal, *S. Chitraganti*, "Emulating Networked Control System with Hardware-in-the-Loop and Software Defined Radios Amidst Channel Uncertainties
+[18] A. Rajagopal, *S. Chitraganti*, "         A Real-Time Hardware-in-the-loop Framework Using Software-Defined Radios for Emulating Re-configurable Networked Control Systems", accepted to 10th Indian Control Conference (ICC) in experimental abstracts category, Bhopal, December, 2024.

-", accepted to 18th IEEE International Conference on Control, Automation, Robotics and Vision (ICARCV), 2024
+[18] A. Rajagopal, *S. Chitraganti*, "Emulating Networked Control System with Hardware-in-the-Loop and Software Defined Radios Amidst Channel Uncertainties", accepted to 18th IEEE International Conference on Control, Automation, Robotics and Vision (ICARCV), 2024.

 [17] A. Mullachery, *S. Chitraganti*, "Off-policy Reinforcement Learning for a Robust Optimal Control Problem with Real Parametric Uncertainty
 ", accepted to 63rd IEEE Conference on Decision and Control (CDC), 2024.